Particle Output Data

 Particle Screens

 In addition to tracking particles throughout the full domain, M-Star allows you to define particle screens on Output Planes.
 A particle screen records the moment when a particle crosses a specified plane and captures its state at that instant.
 This provides a mechanism for measuring local particle fluxes and spatial landing-point distributions along selected planes within the system.
-When a particle crosses the screen, its landing point (the intersection with the plane) is recorded and written as a new particle dataset.
-In addition, these landing events are tracked on a per-voxel basis within the corresponding Output Plane and written as an additional field variable in the VTK output.
+Particle screen output data is written in three complementary forms, corresponding to the three levels of information produced by the screen.